kajamiko/u_m_website/README.md

 During testing, I found out that form's automated results are not giving expected results, when it comes to adding a not required foreign key(see comments in test_forms.py).
 However, it seems to work when testing views and in live tests.

-Another thing is a problem with pygal.DateLine object, when there is no data passed.
-It throws an error
+Another thing is a problem with pygal.DateLine object, as it throws an error when the database is empty.
+In the end I decided to catch the error and not to render the chart at all if the database is empty.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.